 If any of these picks become less favorable due to injuries or other factors, consider these alternatives:

-Disclaimer: These picks represent early predictions based on the official 2025-2026 NFL schedule and historical performance metrics from 2020-2024.
-Actual team performance, injuries, coaching changes, and weather conditions will significantly impact game outcomes.
-Always monitor injury reports, weather forecasts, and playoff implications before finalizing your weekly selections, especially in the later portion of the season when motivation becomes the critical factor.
-Remember that Week 18 games are particularly unpredictable as playoff-bound teams may rest starters while eliminated teams may be more motivated by pride or evaluating young talent.
+Disclaimer: These picks are preseason predictions based on the official 2026 NFL schedule, opening Vegas win totals, and ESPN FPI projections.
+Actual team performance, injuries, coaching changes, weather, and line moves will significantly affect outcomes.
+Always check current spreads, injury reports, and your pool's public pick percentages before finalizing each week's selection — especially late in the season, when playoff motivation becomes the critical factor.
+Week 18 in particular is volatile: playoff-bound teams may rest starters while eliminated teams play spoilers.

 Tips for Survivor Pool Success